Table of Contents

 Best for: Finance teams and founders who need clean revenue dashboards from Stripe.

 ChartMogul pulls subscription data from Stripe, Recurly, Chargebee, and other billing platforms and produces the revenue dashboard your CFO actually wants to look at during board prep.
-MRR breakdowns, cohort-based LTV, voluntary vs. involuntary churn.
+MRR movement breakdowns, LTV you can segment by channel or cohort, and churn analysis.
 There's a free tier for early-stage companies that's genuinely useful.

 It'll show you the revenue impact of a churning cohort with precision.
 It won't tell you what those customers were saying, or whether there's a pattern in the feedback that maps to the curve.
 Almost nobody connects revenue analytics to customer feedback intelligence, which is why the same "why are they churning?" conversation comes up every quarter.